The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 ## Fight Strategy

-### Phase 1
+### Phase One

 * The fight begins with a raidwide AoE into a tank buster.
-* For Heat of Condemnation, the offtank should stand in the centre, pick up a tether, and move out immediately.
+* For Heat of Condemnation, the off-tank should stand in the center, pick up a tether, and move out immediately.
 The main tank is then able to find the other tether, pick it up, and run back north.
 All other players should be at max melee range or further.
 * The first real mechanic is Experimental Fireplume.
-Players should all stack in the direct centre square of the arena.
+Players should all stack in the direct center square of the arena.
 If it is rotating AoEs, move out to the second one, and if it is one large AoE, move to the edge.
-* Immediately after, the boss will start casting Left Cinderwing or Right Cinderwing from the centre.
+* Immediately after, the boss will start casting Left Cinderwing or Right Cinderwing from the center.
 Orient yourself properly and dodge this.
-* Return to the centre and stack with your assigned partner on your assigned number (tanks and healers with DPS, 1-2-3-4) to bait Darkened Fire.
+* Return to the center and stack with your assigned partner on your assigned number (tanks and healers with DPS, 1-2-3-4) to bait Darkened Fire.
 Once these have spawned, spread out.
 * To remove the invincibility from Darkened Fire adds, they need to be hit by four instances of a Brightened Fire AoE.
 To do this, each Brightened Fire needs to hit two orbs each time.
   * This can be easily achieved by having each Brightened Fire number stand at ABCD markers, hitting two adds each.
 1 and 5 should stand at A, 2 and 6 should stand at B, 3 and 7 should stand at C, 4 and 8 should stand at D.
   * While players can stand in the middle and move to the marker when it is their turn, it is simpler to have both players stack at the location and mitigate the hits, as two hits is not lethal.
   * Once an add has been hit four times, players should quickly destroy the adds.
 * Do another Heat of Condemnation and Scorched Exaltation.
-Stack in the middle afterwards to bait Experimental Fireplume.
+Stack in the middle afterward to bait Experimental Fireplume.
 * For this Fireplume, players should all head to 1 or 2 as a group no matter what it is.
 This is to bait Searing Breeze and Left/Right Cinderwing.
 Stack at the edge of the arena and move in.
 * Another Heat of Condemnation follows this, so position properly.
 * Do a final Experimental Fireplume and the boss will disappear and do Trail of Condemnation.
 Don't move into the middle too early.
 * For Trail of Condemnation, treat where the boss appears as relative north.
 Each player should position with their partner in a line down the arena from there, so the 1 marked group would be directly in front, and 4 would be all the way opposite.
-  * If it is a line AoE down the centre, the tanks and melee should move left out of the AoE and the healers and ranged should move right out of the AoE, satisfying the spread mechanic.
+  * If it is a line AoE down the center, the tanks and melee should move left out of the AoE and the healers and ranged should move right out of the AoE, satisfying the spread mechanic.
   * If it is a line AoE down the sides, simply stay stacked with your partner in the middle column.
 * Heal up and get ready for adds phase.